 Seek out your ideal mentor today!
 Join ACG Connect, click on the mentoring tab, and have the system automatically match you, or search for a mentor who meets your goals.

 When and how does the mentoring relationship end?

-- The mentoring relationship can end at any time as agreed between the mentor and the mentee and depending on the kind of the relationship.
+- The mentoring relationship can end at any time as agreed between the mentor and the mentee, and depending on the type of mentorship.

-- When bringing the mentoring relationship to a close it is important for both the mentor and the mentee to evaluate the process and what they have achieved.
+- When bringing the mentorship to a close, it is important for both the mentor and the mentee to evaluate the process and what has been achieved.